Pythack/permscan/README.md

 FLAGS:
     -h, --help       Prints help information
-    -m               If present, will return the list of files that match at least one criteria, else return the list of files that match all criteria
+    -i               If present, will return the list of files that don't match with the criteria -m               If present, will return the list of files that match at least one criteria, else return the list of files that match all criteria
-    -r               If present, will return the list of files that don't match with the criteria -V, --version    Prints version information
+    -V, --version    Prints version information

 OPTIONS: